United States dollar

+The monetary policy of the United States is conducted by the Federal Reserve System, which acts as the nation's central bank.
 As of February 10, 2021, currency in circulation amounted to US$2.10 trillion, $2.05 trillion of which is in Federal Reserve Notes (the remaining $50 billion is in the form of coins and older-style United States Notes).
+As of January 1, 2025, the Federal Reserve estimated that the total amount of currency in circulation was approximately US$2.37 trillion.

 Overview

 In the Constitution

-Article I, Section 8 of the U.S. Constitution provides that Congress has the power "[t]o coin money."
+Article I, Section 8 of the U.S. Constitution provides that Congress has the power "to coin money".
 Laws implementing this power are currently codified in Title 31 of the U.S. Code, under Section 5112, which prescribes the forms in which the United States dollars should be issued.
-These coins are both designated in the section as "legal tender" in payment of debts.
+These coins are both designated in the section as legal tender in payment of debts.
 The Sacagawea dollar is one example of the copper alloy dollar, in contrast to the American Silver Eagle which is pure silver.
 Section 5112 also provides for the minting and issuance of other coins, which have values ranging from one cent (U.S. Penny) to 100 dollars.
 These other coins are more fully described in Coins of the United States dollar.

-Article I, Section 9 of the Constitution provides that "a regular Statement and Account of the Receipts and Expenditures of all public Money shall be published from time to time," which is further specified by Section 331 of Title 31 of the U.S. Code.
+Article I, Section 9 of the Constitution provides that "a regular Statement and Account of the Receipts and Expenditures of all public Money shall be published from time to time", which is further specified by Section 331 of Title 31 of the U.S. Code.
 The sums of money reported in the "Statements" are currently expressed in U.S. dollars, thus the U.S. dollar may be described as the unit of account of the United States.
 "Dollar" is one of the first words of Section 9, in which the term refers to the Spanish milled dollar, or the coin worth eight Spanish reales.